rust-lang/rfcs/text/0000-is-sorted.md

     where
         F: FnMut(&Self::Item, &Self::Item) -> Option<Ordering>,
     { ... }

-    fn is_sorted_by_key<F, K>(self, mut f: F) -> bool
-    where
-        F: FnMut(&Self::Item) -> K,
-        K: PartialOrd,
-    { ... }
 }
 ```

-In addition to the changes shown above, the three methods should also be added
+In addition to the changes shown above, the three methods added to `[T]` should
-to `core::slice::SliceExt` as they don't require heap allocations.
+also be added to `core::slice::SliceExt` as they don't require heap
+allocations.

 To repeat the exact semantics from the prior section: the methods return
 `true` if and only if for each element `a` and its following element `b`, the